What is an Excluded Driver?

 Insurance carriers judge a driver’s risk on several factors.
 Many different situations can arise in regards to wanting a driver excluded from coverage.

-2) You might want to exclude your teenagers because you do not want to pay the higher rates to insure them, or they are not following the rules and are not allowed to drive.
-Maybe, your spouse got a DUI and no longer has a driver’s license.
+Maybe you want to leave your teenagers off of your policy because you do not want to pay the higher rates to insure them, or they are not following the rules and are not allowed to drive.
+Maybe, your spouse got a DUI and no longer has a driver’s license or a car.

 Lots of reasons exist to make excluding a driver an option.
 There are both pros and cons to excluding a driver.
 It is very important the insurance policy holder and the person being excluded both understand the rules of excluded drivers fully.